 So what did I recommend instead?
 Here's my list:

 - I think that what we prescribe in software engineering should be based on what we actually know from empirical studies, just as it should be in medicine or business, so Making Software is first on the list.

-I'm also partial to Henrik Kniberg's Scrum and XP From the Trenches; it's a bit more ideological, but still packed with lots of "been there, done that, here's the t-shirt" advice.
+- I'm also partial to Henrik Kniberg's Scrum and XP From the Trenches; it's a bit more ideological, but still packed with lots of "been there, done that, here's the t-shirt" advice.

 - Reekie & McAdam's A Software Architecture Primer and Rosenberg & Scott's Use Case Driven Object Modeling with UML are the two "traditional" books on my list.
 They're both slim and uncluttered; the first presents the only useful notation I've ever encountered for describing applications' architectures, while the second explains what the core elements of UML are for and when to use them.

-Michael Feathers' Working Effectively With Legacy Code remains the best book about making large systems manageable that has ever been written.
+- Michael Feathers' Working Effectively With Legacy Code remains the best book about making large systems manageable that has ever been written.
 It is also one of the few that acknowledges the reality most students will encounter all too soon—that of tangled, poorly documented legacy systems that cannot just be thrown away.

 I feel a bit uncomfortable listing two books I've worked, but my conscience goes back to sleep when I remind it that my frustration with existing books was a big part of why I started Beautiful Code

 Later: someone asked why the Gang of Four Design Patterns

 - Undergrads don't seem to connect with it—I had much better luck using material Freeman and Freeman's Head First Design Patterns (but not the book itself—most of my students found its format as offputting as I did).
 My favorite DP book is Olsen's Design Patterns in Ruby, which I blogged about a couple of years ago, but since most of my students don't speak Ruby, I haven't actually taught with it.
 Now, if Russ ever does a Python version...

 - Software design and software engineering are obviously related, but they're not the same thing.
 In my mind, software engineering is how we produce software, while software design is what software looks like when it's built.
 Both are important, but trying to cram both into a single course is a disservice to both.
 (Of course, that's an argument for not including AOSA in this list either...)